GarethOates/svelte-dev-store/README.md

 Then when you open up the Redux dev tools, you should see 3 newState actions and the chart should show the structure of your svelte store.

+svelteDevStore has the exact same API as the actual svelte/store.
+It just extends it to incorporate sending actions to a very simple redux store, that enables you to see it in the dev tools.